Best Crypto Hardware Wallets 2025

 6. Open-Source or Closed-Source Software and Firmware

-Bitcoin, the first cryptocurrency, was open-source, meaning the Bitcoin Core code was and is available online.
-The alternative would be closed source, in which we don’t know what the software really does, what security flaws it may have, or if it phones home with sensitive transaction details.
-Many in the crypto community insist on open-source software for crypto wallets.
+Bitcoin, the first cryptocurrency, is open source, meaning the Bitcoin Core code was and is available online.
+The alternative would be closed source, in which we don’t know what the software really does.
+We wouldn’t have information on security flaws or other sensitive transaction details.

 Crypto hardware wallets use two sets of code:

-• Wallet software: The software suite is an important tool to interact with the wallet device, particularly during device setup and updates.
-The wallet software talks to the wallet’s firmware but often also brings other features, like charting, swaps, or the ability to connect with other apps.
-Both Ledger and Trezor open-source their software suites, while Ellipal is partially open-source.
+• Wallet software: The software suite is an important tool that interacts with the wallet device, particularly during device setup and updates.
+The wallet software talks to the wallet’s firmware but often encompasses other features, like charting, swaps, or the ability to connect with other apps.
+Both Ledger and Trezor open source their software suites.

 The big advantage of open-source software and firmware is transparency, but security can also benefit from open-source code.
 An army of coders around the world poring over the code may be more likely to identify a potential issue than a smaller development team.